 To score on-premises after creating your model, you can serialize the model in R, download it, de-serialize it, and then use it for scoring new data.
 You can score new data by using the approach described earlier in Scoring in HDInsight or by using DeployR.

 Most of the R packages that you use are required on the edge node since most steps of your R scripts run there.
 To install additional R packages on the edge node, you can use the usual

 install.packages() method in R.

 If you are just using routines from the ScaleR library across the cluster, you do not usually need to install additional R packages on the data nodes.
 However, you might need additional packages to support the use of rxExec or RxDataStep execution on the data nodes.

-In these cases, the additional packages can be installed with a script action after you create the cluster.
-For more information, see Creating an HDInsight cluster with R Server.
+In such cases, the additional packages can be installed with a script action after you create the cluster.
+For more information, see Manage R Server in HDInsight cluster.

-It's also possible to change the amount of memory that's available to R Server by using Hadoop switches in the call to RxHadoopMR as follows:
+It is also possible to change the amount of memory that is available to R Server by using Hadoop switches in the call to RxHadoopMR as follows:

 hadoopSwitches = "-libjars /etc/hadoop/conf -Dmapred.job.map.memory.mb=6656"

 Scale your cluster

 An existing R Server cluster on HDInsight can be scaled up or down through the portal.
 By scaling up, you can gain the additional capacity that you might need for larger processing tasks, or you can scale back a cluster when it is idle.
 For instructions about how to scale a cluster, see Manage HDInsight clusters.